liyingli-math/liyingli-math.github.io/content/emacs/index.md

 ### Note Taking and Knowledge Management {#note-taking-and-knowledge-management}

-The traditional note is linear.
-I used to put all my notes in a single TeX, Org or Markdown file.
-But often as the note file  grew larger, it became harder to retrieve and analyze information.
-I also dreamed of integrating the reference manager [Zotero](https://www.zotero.org/) with Emacs, so I can connect the notes to the literature.
+Traditional note-taking is linear.
+In the past, I tried to keep all my notes in a single file, using TeX, Org or Markdown.
+However, as the size of the note files grew larger, retrieving and analyzing information became increasingly difficult.
+I also dreamed of integrating [Zotero](https://www.zotero.org/) with Emacs, to seamlessly connect my notes to the literature.

-These were made possible by [Org-roam](https://www.orgroam.com/), a modern note system built upon Org mode in Emacs.
-During the COVID pandemic, a number of modern back-linked note systems (aka "person knowledge management" or "second brain") emerged, including [Roam Research](https://roamresearch.com/), [Obsedian](https://obsidian.md/), [Logseq](https://logseq.com/) and so on.
-Org-roam gets its name from Roam Research, which is the first such implementation.
+The dream became a reality with [Org-roam](https://www.orgroam.com/), a modern note-taking system built upon Emacs's Org mode.
+During the COVID-19 pandemic, a wave of modern back-linked note systems (often refterred to as "person knowledge management, PKM" or "second brain") emerged, including [Roam Research](https://roamresearch.com/), [Obsidian](https://obsidian.md/), [Logseq](https://logseq.com/) and so on.
+Org-roam draws its name from Roam Research, the first "digital" implementation of Zettlekasten.

 #### What is PKM? {#what-is-pkm}